Dresden6/HackCU_11/README.md

 # About the Game

 *Gone Viral* is a arcade-style bullet hell about a T cell fighting on behalf of the immune system.
 It was completed in under 24 hours, for 2025's HackCU 11.
+Made in Python using PyGame.